Holic75/Baldurs-gate-dnd-3.5/README.md

 ### Armors

-Like in DnD 3.5 it is now possible to cast arcane spells and use thieving skills in any armor, although depending on the armor characters may receive a penalty to their thieving abilities and/or suffer a chance of spell casting failure.
+Like in DnD 3.5 it is now possible to cast arcane spells and use thieving skills in any armor, although depending on the armor, characters may receive a penalty to their thieving abilities and/or suffer a chance of spell casting failure.
 All armors also restrict a maximum dexterity bonus to AC.

 Armor Type| Spell Casting Failure | Max Dex AC Bonus | Thieving skills